bicarbon8/automated-functional-testing/packages/aft-core/README.md

 - `aft-jest-reporter`: [aft-test](../aft-jest-reporter/README.md#aftjesttest)

 ## Testing with the Verifier
-the `Verifier` class and `verify` functions of `aft-core` enable testing with pre-execution filtering based on integration with external test execution policy managers via plugin packages extending the `TestExecutionPolicyPlugin` class (see examples above).
+the `Verifier` class and `verify` functions of `aft-core` enable testing with pre-execution filtering based on integration with external test execution policy managers via plugin packages extending the `PolicyPlugin` class (see examples above).

 ```typescript
 // jasmine spec using `aft-jasmine-reporter` package